-If you suspect a gas leak, it is best to call in an experienced person.
+If you suspect a gas leak, it is best to call in an experienced person for LPG testing.
 But how do you detect it when a skilled technician is unavailable?
 Well, you can do a Soapy Water Test!
 Yes, it is as easy as it sounds.

 The Soapy Water Test is a common method for detecting leaks in LPG (liquefied petroleum gas) systems.
 It works by applying a solution of water and soap to the area where a leak is suspected.
 If there is a leak, the escaping gas will create bubbles in the soapy water solution, indicating the location of the leak.

 Mix water and a small amount of liquid soap or dish soap in a spray bottle or bucket.
-A ratio of 1:3 soap to water is ideal to carry out the test.
+The ratio of soap to water for leak testing is 1:3 soap to water.

 If you are testing gas lines, you should not do it while keeping the supply on.
 Hence, turn off the gas supply before starting the test.